sodadata/docs/soda-cl/failed-row-samples.md

 If you are running Soda scans programmatically, you can add a custom sampler to collect samples of rows with a `fail` check result.

-💡 Copy+paste and run an [example script]({% link soda/route-failed-rows.md %}) locally to print failed row samples in the CLI scan output.
+💡 To see this sampler in action, copy+paste and run an [example script]({% link soda/route-failed-rows.md %}) locally to print failed row samples in the CLI scan output.

 <div class="warpper">
   <input class="radio" id="one" name="group" type="radio" checked>